Measuring the Impact and Success of Your Content - A Guide

 It is all well and good spending time and resources on creating superb content for your website, but if you have no idea if anyone has actually seen it – well, what is the point?

 For your content marketing strategy to be successful, you need to know if people are actually seeing it and what actions they take afterwards.
 You need to have clear goals and outcomes set – what do you want to happen?
-It may be that you want people to click through and buy something after reading your content, or it may be that you want people to share the content with their friend on social media.
+It may be that you want people to click through and buy something after reading your content, or it may be that you want people to share the content with their friends on social media.